Generating asymptotics for factorially divergent sequences: Abstract

 \section{Abstract}

-The algebraic properties of formal power series with factorial growth which admit a certain well-behaved asymptotic expansion are discussed.
-It is shown that these series form a subring of $\R[[x]]$ which is also closed under composition of power series.
-An `asymptotic derivation' is defined which maps a power series to its asymptotic expansion.
-Leibniz and chain rules for this derivation are deduced.
-With these rules asymptotic expansions of implicitly defined power series can be obtained.
+The algebraic properties of formal power series, whose coefficients show factorial growth and admit a certain well-behaved asymptotic expansion, are discussed.
+It is shown that these series form a subring of $\R[[x]]$.
+This subring is also closed under composition and inversion of power series.
+An `asymptotic derivation' is defined which maps a power series to the asymptotic expansion of its coefficients.
+Product and chain rules for this derivation are deduced.
+With these rules asymptotic expansions of the coefficients of implicitly defined power series can be obtained.
 The full asymptotic expansions of the number of connected chord diagrams and the number of simple permutations are given as examples.